 We finish with Ralph’s image of the beautiful chapel in Haggenegg, Switzerland.
 Ralph placed the chapel under Orion, allowing the spire to cross into the middle of the photo just a little to the right of Orion.
 Ralph used low-level lighting to illuminate the chapel to help it st

-The previous photos by Marybeth, Arnaldo, and Ralph show that Orion makes an excellent centerpiece for your night photos – just as well as can the Milky Way Core.
-So don’t put your camera away during the winter months, or while you wait for the Milky Way to get into some particular part of the sky.
+These photos by Marybeth, Arnaldo, and Ralph show that Orion makes an excellent centerpiece for your night photos – just as well as can the Milky Way Core.
+So don’t put your camera away during the winter months, while you wait for the Milky Way Core to get into some particular part of the sky.
 Try shooting Orion and expand your astro horizons!

 Adapted from www.keyesphoto.com Astro-Landscape Photography Notes for December 2018

 kdk 427, 1/13/21 – 1792, 1/05/22